UK will recognise Palestine in September unless Israel ‘takes steps’ over Gaza

 It comes after the Prime Minister had been under increasing pressure to recognise Palestine amid the warnings of starvation in Gaza.

-Speaking from Downing Street’s state dining room, the Prime Minister then told reporters that the Government will “make an assessment in September on how far the parties have met these steps”.
+Speaking from Downing Street’s state dining room – sometimes used for press statements – the Prime Minister then told reporters that the Government will “make an assessment in September on how far the parties have met these steps”.

 No should “should have a veto over our decision”, Sir Keir insisted.